ofaurax/arvin2/README.md

 To add a new set of music scores here, create a new directory with the code of the score in csv (ex: "F058" for "1ere Symphonie en Ut Majeur" described in `Archives_HMAP_140126.csv`.

-Then in that directory, add all scores in PDF format.
+Then in that directory, add all scores.

 ## Run in docker